 - Traffic derived from real-time telemetry data (when the traffic profile is used).

-mapbox/driving-traffic profile with the Mapbox Directions API, Map Matching API, or Matrix API, or add a traffic layer to road geometries on a visual map.
+mapbox/driving-traffic routing profile with the Mapbox Directions API, Map Matching API, or Matrix API, or add a traffic layer to road geometries on a visual map.
 Read more about our traffic tileset in Our map data.

 - Czech Republic

 - Dominican Republic

 - El Salvador